HomeGuides

 Description

-: this query returns all dataflow instances having both myfile1.txt and mymodel1 as value of an indexed field.
+: this query returns all dataflow instances having both myfile1.txt and mymodel1 as the value of an indexed field.

 DWQL query: "SFO Invoices"[model] AND (warning[business] OR error[business]) AND "last 45 minutes"[time]